-If you want the stunning look of natural stone siding without the hefty price tag, stone veneer siding installation may be right up your alley.
+If you want the stunning look of natural stone siding without the hefty price tag, stone veneer siding installation is right up your alley.
 Stone veneer siding provides you with a budget-friendly alternative to create the same beautiful look.
-Approximately $5-10 per square foot cheaper than natural stone, this stone alternative can be cut to size and shaped to meet your distinct design needs.
-Even better, it comes in lightweight and easy to install panels, making labor and installation costs cheaper.
+Approximately $25 to $30 per square foot cheaper than natural stone, this stone alternative can be cut to size and shaped to meet your distinct design needs.
+Even better, it comes in lightweight and easy to install panels, making labor and installation costs much cheaper.

-Stone veneer siding – like many other types of manufactured siding – is created to imitate natural stones with the added benefit of being built with other cheaper and more lightweight materials.
-Stone veneers are placed over materials such as fiber cement, wood timber, etc. Like brick veneer siding, it is more energy efficient than it’s natural siding counterpart and can help you keep your home insulated and lower electricity bills.
-Stone veneer is not as strong or durable as natural stone and may need repairs if it becomes damaged over the years.
+Stone veneers are placed over materials such as fiber cement or wood timber.
+Like brick veneer siding, it is more energy efficient than its natural siding counterpart.
+It can help you keep your home insulated and lower your electricity bills.
+Bear in mind that stone veneer is not as strong or durable as natural stone, and may need repairs if it becomes damaged over the years.

 Stone Veneer Siding vs. Faux Stone

 While exploring alternatives to natural stone, you may often hear faux stone and manufactured stone veneers used interchangeably.
 Although the look created by both can be similar, there is a difference.